Erechtheus/sia/README.md

 Annotations for mutation mentions are generated using [SETH](https://github.com/rockt/SETH), and returned in JSON according to these  [definitions](http://www.becalm.eu/files/schemas/jsonSchema.json).

+## Getting Started

+### Note
+The system uses RabbitMQ to load balance, so make sure it is running locally before starting the application, by following the installation guide [How to install](https://www.rabbitmq.com/download.html)

+    ./mvnw spring-boot:run

 ### getAnnotation

     curl -vX POST http://localhost:8080/call -d @src/test/resources/samplepayloadGetannotations.json --header "Content-Type: application/json"